Android Smartphone Review: The HTC One M9

 One difference I noticed with the M9 is in the battery life respect, where the device suffers from a more extreme version of the M8.
 When idle, the M9 can sip even less battery compared with the M8 but unfortunately, when worked hard the M9 can use battery very, very quickly indeed.
 Used a my primary handset, so this means I handled a few calls, plenty of Hangouts messages, some Gmail and the occasional Hangouts voice call, I could see a day to a charge with no problem.
 Two days felt hit and miss; when I tried this, I was reaching for the charger as I arrived home on the second day with a few hours to go until bedtime.

-To conclude, the M9 is not the most exciting flagship refresh of 2015.
+To conclude, the M9 is not the most exciting 2015 flagship device.
 HTC did not have so much to change, either, and sometimes sticking broadly with what you have is sensible.
 There are deep changes between the M8 and M9, but the devices look and feel very similar to handle.
 It is not such a glamorous flagship device, but if you like the former One devices, you are almost certain to love the HTC One M9.
-Recommended.
+Nevertheless, if you already have the One M8 it is difficult to recommend the One M9.